matrei/grails3-plugins/README.md

 This project is a Grails app that provides a better viewing experience for Grails plugins which are hosted in the [Grails plugins repo](https://repo.grails.org/ui/repos/tree/General/plugins).
 The purpose is to make it quicker and easier to find and use Grails plugins!

 It is published at <http://plugins.grails.org/>.
-Plugin data is updated hourly.
+Plugin data is updated twice daily.

 ## Assets Usage Rights